The Noble Eightfold Path to the End of Dissatisfaction

 About the course

 This course is a compilation of audio recordings of meditations and talks, given over a year-long+ deep dive into the Noble Eightfold Path in our weekly sitting group, Insight Meditation Satsang.
 The content is organized as a course for your ease, and includes written overviews of each talk as well as links to further study.
+The course is still in-progress; the final two limbs are being taught live and will be added as they are recorded (through roughly Spring of 2021).
+You will also find invitations to join live, if you would like.

 Registration includes lifetime access to the course and is offered freely, in the spirit of Gift Economy.
 If you are able to do so, contributions are greatly appreciated and will support the continuation of offerings like this.
 You can learn more about Gift Economy and make a contribution here.